-Whether I am helping Bryan to save $52,000 in taxes for the online business he recently started, or I’m helping David save over $1 million in taxes on his established Amazon FBA, the goal is the same.
+Whether we’re helping someone save $52,000 in taxes for the business they recently started, or helping someone else save over $1 million in taxes on their Amazon FBA venture, the goal is the same.

-“Nomad taxes” do not always come in the form of an official tax levied by a government.
+Nomad taxes do not always come in the form of an official tax levied by a government.
 Instead, they are the costs that come with an international lifestyle that Nomads would not have to pay if they weren’t… well, Nomads.